MoviesPopularQueer Screens

 Dance of the 41 - Alfonso Herrera

 The sequence of them being beaten on the streets by onlookers while still wearing their party gowns as they sweep the plaza of the Metropolitan Cathedral in Mexico City as punishments is devastating, and serves to remind us all of the prices that some people have to pay for discrimination and hate.
-The final scene of the movie delivers one of the best performances we’ve seen to date by a male actor, and we can say without spoiling what happens that it is as masterful as it is heartbreaking.
-Alfonso Herrera’s Ariel Award win for best actor was truly well-deserved.
+The final scene of the movie delivers one of the best performances we’ve seen to date by a male actor in a Mexican production, and we can say without spoiling what happens that it is as masterful as it is heartbreaking.
+Alfonso Herrera’s Ariel Award win for Best Actor was truly well-deserved.

 Dance of the 41 - Alfonso Herrera